zen-xu/ghostty/README.md

 ### Linux Installation Tips

 On Linux, you'll need to install header packages for Ghostty's dependencies before building it.
-Typically, these are only gtk4 and libadwaita (unless building with `-Dstatic=false`).
+Typically, these are only gtk4 and libadwaita, since Ghostty will build everything else static by default.
 On Ubuntu and Debian, use

 ```
 sudo apt install libgtk-4-dev libadwaita-1-dev git